quicwg/base-drafts/draft-ietf-quic-transport.md

 The sender MUST NOT combine QUIC packets belonging to different QUIC connections into a single UDP datagram.

-Every QUIC packet that is conveyed in a compound UDP datagram is a complete QUIC packet.
+Every QUIC packet that is coalesced into a single UDP datagram is separate and complete.
 Though the values of some fields in the packet header might be redundant, no fields are omitted.
-The receiver of a compound UDP datagram MUST individually process each QUIC packet and separately acknowledge them, as if they were received as the payload of different UDP datagrams.
+The receiver of coalesced QUIC packets MUST individually process each QUIC packet and separately acknowledge them, as if they were received as the payload of different UDP datagrams.